If you have been following my Instagram and facebook stories, you know I have been reading THINGS I WILL TELL MY DAUGHTER by JOAN THATIAH.

 - The right time to have a baby is when the conception is all about you.

 Those lessons are outlined in chapters, each chapter a lesson.
 I loved the chapter on money and it opened my eyes especially on impostor syndrome.
-This book was thought provoking read and I look forward to when Letters to my son by Joan Thatiah will be out.
+Definitely a subject I look forward to discussing with my daughter.
+This book was thought-provoking read and I look forward to when Letters to my son by Joan Thatiah will be out.
+If we are talking to daughters, we might as well talk to sons.

 Which book have you been reading?
 Let me know in the comments.